enkidevs/curriculum/comp-sci/data-structures-and-algorithms/algorithms-i/approximating-memory-and-time-required-by-data-types.md

 For comparison, visiting every node in a linked list is also a linear operation (`O(n)`).
 Inserting, however, does not depend on the size of the list, but on the number of the immediate neighbors, which is a constant relative to the size[2].
 Therefore, the insertion operation is bounded by the constant function, `O(1)`.

+NOTE:In a singly linked list, adding after a node is a O(1) operation however adding before a node is a O(n) operation.

 ---
 ## Practice